erinmikailstaples/stripe-agents/SETUP.md

-# Setup Guide: Stripe Agent with Galileo Integration
+# Setup Guide: Galileo's Gizmo Ecommerce Demo

-This guide will walk you through setting up the Stripe Agent with Galileo Agent Reliability step by step.
+This guide will walk you through setting up **Galileo's Gizmo** - an intelligent ecommerce AI agent powered by Galileo Agent Reliability.
 This is designed for beginners - no prior experience with AI agents required!

 ## 🎯 Quick Start (5 minutes)